Permanent-Supportive Housing Units

 Our housing programs provide a base of stability for Calgarians who need a safe place to live.
 We believe everyone deserves to have a safe, stable home.
 Our programs includes Community Housing and Permanent-Supportive Housing (PSH).
 We work with all communities in Calgary to find independent living opportunities for community housing clients and operate five place-based buildings in our PSH program: Madison Place (Veterans), Francis Manor, Aurora on the Park, Women’s Building, and The Clayton.
-Our accredited housing program abides by the philosophies of Harm Reduction and Housing First with the capacity to provide housing for just under 300 individuals.
+Our accredited housing program abides by the philosophies of Harm Reduction and Housing First with the capacity to provide housing for just over 300 individuals.